-CORTLAND - Joe Pishotti peacefully passed away due to kidney failure on April 14 at his Cortland home surrounded by his family.
+CORTLAND - Joe Pishotti, 79, peacefully passed away due to kidney failure on Sunday, April 14, 2013, at his Cortland home surrounded by his family.

-Born on June 22, 1933 to Mary and Joseph Pishotti, Sr., Joe was one of 10 siblings and is survived by his sister, Thomasine Mauger, and her husband, Jerry; his daughter, Michelle Stineman and her husband Trev Stineman; three grandsons, Cory Bradley (wife Jessica), Nathan Bradley and TL Stineman; his son, Craig Pishotti and Craig's partner, Dennis Thomas.
+Born on June 22, 1933 to Mary and Joseph Pishotti Sr., Joe was one of 10 siblings and is survived by his sister, Thomasine (Jerry) Mauger; his daughter, Michelle (Trev) Stineman; three grandsons, Cory (Jessica) Bradley, Nathan Bradley and T.L.
+Stineman; and his son, Craig Pishotti and Craig's partner, Dennis Thomas.

 Dolores Pishotti, his wife of 49 years and Howland High School sweetheart, preceded him in death on June 1, 2003.